DevMiser/Lumina_Frame/README.md

 sudo nano /etc/modprobe.d/alsa-base.conf
 ```

-If you are using the same USB speakerphone as the one used in this project, paste the following line into the file:
+If you are using the same USB speakerphone as the one used in this project, paste the following lines into the file:

 ```
+options snd_bcm2835 index=-2
 options snd-usb-audio index=1 vid=0xf201 pid=0x3220
 ```